-Loading condition ^{(1) (2)} Loading pattern Draught Vertical still water bending moment Equivalent design wave Ballast condition FA2 T {BAL-H} Values for the loading conditions to consider HM FM BR BP Section 12 As specified in Table 4.3.2-1.
-Notes: (1) The radius of gyration (m) around the X -axis, is taken as 0.40 B .
-However, the value calculated based on the weight distribution according to the loading condition to be considered can be used.
+Loading condition ^{(1) (2)} Loading pattern Draught Vertical still water bending moment Equivalent design wave Ballast condition FA2 T {BAL-H} Values for the loading conditions to consider HM FM BR BP yration (m) a 3.2-1. round the X-axis , is taken as 0.40 B .
+However, the value calcube considered can be used. lated based o n the weight distr ibution according

 (2) When assessing a cargo hold adjacent to a ballast hold, the condition in which the ballast hold is filled with ballast water is to be considered.